 Can You Use A Pressure Canner On A Smooth Top Stove?

 Following a similar theme, you can also use a pressure canner on a smooth top stove as long as it isn't uneven on the bottom.
-Considering that a smooth top stove is more prone to damage from uneven heat distribution, it's important to only place pressure canning systems on top of it that are ridge-free.
+Considering that a smooth top stove is more prone to damage from uneven heat distribution, it's important to only place pressure canning systems on top of it that are ridge free.

-That said, your pressure canner should tell you if it's glass or smooth top stove friendly in its instructions, so if anything, we recommend referring back to those.
+Your pressure canner should tell you if it's glass or smooth top stove friendly in its instructions, so if anything, we recommend referring back to those.